badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 In the remainder of this post, I'll go through the design process of Boxie, walk you through the schematics and PCB layout, show you how I came up with the 3D printed enclosure design, and give an overview of the software I wrote to make it all work.

-## Like a Gameboy, but for audiobooks
+## Like a Game Boy, but for audiobooks
-I started by thinking about how I want the boy to interact with the device.
-I'm in love with the Gameboy form factor, so I wanted a device that is similar in size and shape.
-It should be portable, so it needed to be battery powered.
+I started by thinking about how I wanted the boy to interact with the device.
+I'm in love with the Game Boy form factor, so I wanted something similar in size and shape.
+It needed to be battery powered for portability.

-Instead of the Tonie Box's ears that control the volume, I wanted to have a knob he can turn to change the volume.
-To go to the previous or next chapter or song on the Tonie Box, you have to smack it hard.
-That usually does not work, and if it does, the Tonie figure usually falls off the device.
-I wanted simple buttons via which he can navigate through chapters and songs.
+Instead of the Tonie Box's volume-controlling ears, I wanted a simple knob.
+The Tonie Box requires hard smacks to change chapters or songs, which rarely works and often knocks the Tonie figure off.
+I opted for simple navigation buttons instead.

-As for the actual audio content, the Tonie Box basically stores all audio on an SD card.
-The Tonie figures are just RFID tags that trigger playback of a specific audio file on the SD card.
-This whole setup requires the Tonie Box to be connected to the internet to download the audio files.
-It also (potentially) gives the company a lot of data on what the user is listening to.
+As for content storage, the Tonie Box keeps audio on an SD card, with Tonie figures acting as RFID tags that trigger specific audio files.
+This requires internet connectivity for downloading files and potentially gives the company usage data.

-I hate that.
-So I decided that the device will be always offline.
-The content must be brought in "physically", reminiscent of the cassette tapes of my youth.
-And what better form factor than that of a Gameboy cartridge?
-With a slight twist.
-When you insert a cartridge into a Gameboy, the label on the cartridge disappears partially into the slot.
-Makes sense, you then focus on the display in front to play the game.
+I wanted none of that.
+The device should be completely offline, with content delivered "physically" like the cassette tapes of my youth.
+A Game Boy cartridge form factor was perfect, but with a twist.
+Unlike a Game Boy where the cartridge label partially disappears into the slot, I wanted the cartridge label to remain fully visible.

-While driving around in the car with my boy, we usually listen to his audiobooks via Android Auto and Spotify.
-That displays the audiobook's cover on the screen on my dashboard.
-While listening to the audiobook, he'd focus on that cover intensely.
-The covers usually depict the characters in the story, and are distinct for each story.
-I thus decided that the cartridge's label should always be fully visible to him, while he listens to the audiobook.
-This means the cartridge sticks out at the top of the device.
-Yes, it is a potential breaking point.
-Just means I need the design to be sturdy.
+This decision came from watching my boy in the car.
+When we listen to audiobooks through Android Auto and Spotify, he intently focuses on the cover art displayed on the dashboard.
+These covers, showing story characters, are distinct for each book.
+Having the cartridge visible lets him see the artwork while listening.

+Yes, a protruding cartridge is a potential breaking point, but I'll make the design sturdy enough to handle it.

-Finally, I want the device to be fail-safe as much as possible.
-No need for a power button.
-Inserting the cartridge will turn it on.
-Removing a cartridge will turn it off.
-Ideally, none of the components inside the device will be damaged or explode when the boy inevitably drops it.
-This includes the battery, which means LiPos are out, NiMH are in.
+For reliability, I wanted the device to be as fail-safe as possible.
+No power button needed, inserting a cartridge turns it on, removing it turns it off.
+It should survive inevitable drops, which means using durable NiMH batteries instead of LiPos.

 In summary, the device needs to be: